MarcosUgalde/DBZ-quotes/README.md

 ## Running the app

 - Run your MongoDB server.
+- Seed the database with the seeds.js file.
 - nodemon index.js to load the app in your localhost.

 ![](dbzAppDemo.gif)